-Actions that are supported on an Aggregate resource but not supported on all members of the Elements array, such as a Reset action that is not supported on an individual Elements array member, are not silently skipped.
-If all of the members of the Elements array do not support the method, then an HTTP 4xx status code shall be returned and the body shall contain an error response.
-If at least one of member of the Elements array successfully completed the action but others did not, the staus code should be a 200 OK in this case with @Message.ExtendedInfo objects for the failed elements.
+The aggregation service is used to contain the group actions that can take place on groups of resources.
+The AggregationService schema defines the common actions that are available to be performed on groups of resources by a client.
+These actions take an array of resource URIs as one of the parameters to which the action will apply.
+If all members of the resource array do not support the method, a 4xx status code shall be returned and the body shall contain an error response.
+If at least one member of the resource array successfully completed the action, but others did not, the status code should be 200 0K with @Message.ExtendedInfo objects for the failed members.